rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    ### Create test repo

-0. The script invokes a script to create a new repo with two branches containing some lines that conflict:
+0. The script invokes a script to create a new repo containing conflicts:

    <pre><strong>./git-imerge-test-create.sh
    </strong></pre>